sbrunner/scan-to-paperless/README.md

 You should find a way to synchronize or using sharing to link the scan folder on your desktop and on your NAS.

-You should also link the consume folder to `paperless-ngx` probably just by using the same folder.
+You should also link to consume folder to `paperless-ngx` probably just by using the same folder.

 ## Usage